dkasak/vim-named-sessions/README.md

 `g:sessions_root`

+Location session files will be saved.
 Defaults to `~/.vim/sessions`

 `GetDefaultName()`

-Default implementation uses the name of vim's current working directory.
+Default implementation uses the name of vim's current working directory to pick a session name.
 Override to use any naming scheme you'd like.
 Perhaps the git repo name?